-This form is to be filled out by the parent to provide a "snapshot" of your child which should be reflected in his/her IEP.

-1. Who is \\\\\?
-(Describe your child, including information such as place in family, personality, likes and dislikes.)

-2. What are \\\\\\'s strengths?
-(Highlight all areas in which your child does well, including educational and social environments.)

-3. What are \\\\\'s successes?
+This form is to be fill his/her IEP. ed out by the parent to provide a "snapshot" of your child which should be reflected in 1.
+Who isand dislikes.) ?
+(Describe your child, including information such as place in family, personality, like 2.
+What areand social environme 's strengths?
+(Highlight all areas in which your child does well, including educational ents.)
+3. What are 's successes?
 (List all successes, no matter how small.)

-4. What are \\\\\'s greatest challenges?
+4. What are 's greatest challenges?
 (List the areas in which your child has the greatest difficulties.)

-5. What supports are needed for \\\\\?
-(List supports that will help your child achieve his/her potential.)
+5. What supports are e needed for?
+(List supports that will help your child achieve his/her

-6. What are our dreams for \\\\\?
+6. What are our dreams for?
 (Describe your vision for your child's future, including both short-term and long-term goals.)

 7. Other helpful information.
 (List any pertinent information, including health care needs, that has not been detailed elsewhere on the form.)

-Adapted from: Collaborative Teams for Students with Severe Disabilities: Integrating Therapy and Educational Services, Beverly Rainforth, Ph.D., P.T., Jennifer York, Ph.D., P.T., Cathy Macdonald, M.A., C.C./S.L.P.
+Adapted from: Collaborative Teams for Students with Severe Disabilities: Integrating Therapy and Educational Services, Beverly Rainforth, Ph.D., P.T., Jennifer York, Ph.D., P.T., Cathy Macdonald, M.A., C.C.C./S.L.P.

 Goals-At-A-Glance

-This form is to be filled out by the parent and shared with the team.
+This form may be filled out by the parent and shared with the team.
 Under each heading below, enter a few major goals that you feel the IEP should address.

 Academic:

 Social/Emotional/Behavioral:

 Communication:

 Daily Living:

+- y · · · · · · · · · · · · · · · · · ·

 Transition to Adulthood (No later than age 14):

-Other:

-Adapted from: Thousand, J.S.
+Other: Adapted from: Thousand, J.S.
 (Project Coordinator) (September, 1986).
 The Homecoming Model: Educating Students who present intensive educational challenges within regular education environments.